Memory consolidation: Distinctions from consolidation

 Questions arose if reconsolidation was a unique process or merely another phase of consolidation.
 Both consolidation and reconsolidation can be disrupted by pharmacological agents (e.g. the protein synthesis inhibitor anisomycin) and both require the transcription factor CREB.
 However, recent amygdala research suggests that BDNF is required for consolidation (but not reconsolidation) whereas the transcription factor and immediate early gene Zif268 is required for reconsolidation but not consolidation.
 A similar double dissociation between Zif268 for reconsolidation and BDNF for consolidation was found in the hippocampus for fear conditioning.
 However, not all memory tasks show this double dissociation, such as object recognition memory.

 Reconsolidation in psychotherapy

 In the decade between 2005 and 2015, at least five groups argued the notion that memory reconsolidation can be used to treat psychological problems.
 Three of these groups have proposed that the wide variety of different psychotherapies produce permanent change in clients to the extent that they manage to activate this same neurobiological mechanism of reconsolidation in a way that leads to deconsolidation.
 One example of this is the Lefkoe Method, created in 1985 by Morty Lefkoe, president and founder of the Lefkoe Institute.
 Memory reconsolidation may be a common factor in many forms of psychotherapy.

+Another approach, known as Memrec, is a treatment protocol developed by researchers at the University of Amsterdam.
+It combines a brief reactivation of fear memory with administration of the beta-blocker propranolol, aiming to disrupt the reconsolidation process.
+Clinical studies have shown reduction in fear responses after a single session in patients with specific phobias.